VincentVitalis/Integrated_Buses_App/README.md

 # Integrated_Buses_App
 Capstone Bangkit 2022
-This Branch is for testing purposes
+This Branch is for ML testing purposes